samathaluca/new-lazycamp/README.md

 ## Ux

+### Goals

+#### Visitor Goals

+The target audience for Lazycamp are:

+* Experienced campers who get the urge to book last minute because of good weather.
+* Experienced campers who want to try a new area for a short stay.
+* Experienced campers who want to change sites rather than stay in one place.
+Maybe to follow good weather or explore a region of the country they do not know.
+* People who enjoy road trips.
+* People who have never tried camping before because of the research and planning needed.
+* Spontaneous and adventurous people.

+User goals are:

+* Find a camping spot for the night last minute in the area they would like to stay.
+* Find an event for a weekend or week.
+* Either to find a campspot quickly or browse for inspiration.
+* To be able to book campspots ahead of time quickly without having to search individual sites for availablity.
+* Be able to navigate the site easily, find what I need and make a safe and secure purchase.
+* Book from a fast, reliable and trustworthy online system.
+* Have the option to phone/email or chat if I have questions.
+* To be able to book from my mobile phone then have all the details sent to my mobile phone in an email with simple process then only having to give my name and email address on arrival.
+* Not needing to check in during office hours because all access details and pitching information will automatically come to my phone at the time of booking in a precitable format including detailed directions from nearest landmark.

+Lazycamp meets all these needs because:

+* Unavailable campsites are listed beneath all available sites for instant information on whether or not a site can be booked.
+* The focus of the site design has been instant view of what the user wants in the right location.
+* The booking process is fast.
+* An email is sent to the user and the business user with all the details needed.

+#### Business Goals

+* Fill all my camping spots and maximise revenue.
+* Attract new customers.
+* Provide all the customers information they need online so that they do need to call and email.
+* Manage customer expectations online so I always have happy customers who are right for what I have on offer so minimising the risk of complaints, bad reviews and refunds.
+* Have a booking system which I do not have to manage.
+* Have an online payment system I do not to manage and keep secure.

+Lazycamp meets all these needs because:

+* I can add and amend my data easily.
+* Booking and payments will be taken then forwarded to me.
+Lazycamp meets all these needs because:
+* Most queries will be answered online.
+Lazycamp meets all these needs because:
+* If customers do want to contact us, general questions will be answered for us by the Lazycamp team.
+* Customer expectations will be managed by the lazycamp team and queries can be answered outside hours.

-compare to booking.com lastminute.com aribnb couch surfing User stories
+User stories

+As a user type, I want to perform an action, so that I can achieve a goal.
 As a user I expect to be able to quickly find the nearest pitch/ site or spot where I can safely camp for the night.

 As user I want to cleary see which campspots are available and not be wasting time being presented with fully booked campspots.
-Evn companies as big as Argos only inform customers that a product is sold out on the checkout page.
-This wastes time and is frustrating.
-I do not want to waste my time or be frustrated.
+I do not want to waste my time, be frustrated or disappointed.

-As a user if I have viewed a site and it is sold out I still want to see that the spot is featured but now fully booked.
+As a user, if I have viewed a campsite and it is sold out, I want to see it still featured but now fully booked.
 This will stop me being confused if the spot has disappeared from all views and I may wonder if I saw it on a different site.

 As a user I may have needs or preferences that I want to be able to prioritise in a search for example, pets, car space, public transport, shower, electricity, local amenities.